 Paper 1 Text Type Focus: language and thought

 At the end of your course you will be asked to analyze unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
 Although you will not be asked a TOK style question, being able to recognise the themes and ideas that you have studied here might help you interpret and evaluate a text insightfully.
-Below are examples of texts in which the writer suggests that the way you think is dependent upon the language or languages that you speak.
+Below are examples of texts in which the writer explores themes to do with reading, writing, inspiration, creativity, and the ways people think.
 Annotate and analyse these texts and add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
 You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
 Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response:

 Body of Work: Poetry in the Making by Ted Hughes

 In the 1960s, author Ted Hughes gave a series of talks for a BBC Schools radio series; these talks were later expanded and curated into the 1967 book Poetry in the Making.
 Intended as a teacher’s handbook and student resource, Poetry in the Making is an attempt to guide and inspire the imaginations of young writers.
 Hughes taught creative writing, and his approach was not to teach ‘how to write’ but “how to say what you really mean”.
 Hughes writes that “the latent talent for self-expression in any child is immeasurable” and his emphasis is on developing the discipline and courage of young people to free their imaginations and ‘awaken genius.’